Sports Medicine

 Safety first

 If you are an older adult or have a health condition such as asthma, heart problems, or blood circulation issues, talk to your doctor before exercising in cold weather.
-You may need to take special precautions to protect yourself from injury.
+You may need to take special precautions.